Layan002/Mechanical-task4-designing-gears-and-simulating-them/README.md

 # About Gears:
 We need to know the following concepts: <br>

 **"Module"** is the unit of size that indicates how big or small a gear is.
-It is the ratio of the reference diameter (pitch diameter) of the gear divided by the number of teeth. <br>
+It is the ratio of the reference diameter (pitch diameter) of the gear divided by the number of teeth [1]. <br>

 **"Number of teeth"** is simply the count of the individual gear teeth around its circumference.
 This is a key parameter in determining the gear's diameter and its meshing characteristics with other gears.<br>